andreacangiani/ATSC/labs/lab04/slides.md

 # Assignments

 1. Try with a constant diffusion coefficient $a$: what do you expect?
 What do you observe?
-2. Try with different preconditioners and compare the number of linear solver iterations and the computational time.
+2. Try with different preconditioners applied to an iterative solver (for non-symmetric problems) and compare the number of linear solver iterations and the computational time.
 3. Instead of refining the grid based on the Kelly error estimation, implement a *manual* refinement strategy based on geometric features (e.g., refine near the center of the domain).
 Compare the results (i.e., number of cells and degrees of freedom) with adaptive refinement.